 The Việt Minh attacked with a full division against a handful of French outposts.
 The French quickly reinforced with 3 battalions of paratroopers.
 The battle continued for a week, but the combination of elite troops and superior support again won the day for the French.

-The Nghĩa Lộ scenario that shipped with the original comes at the other end of the simulation spectrum from the Steel Panthers scenario, above.
+The Nghĩa Lộ scenario that shipped with the original TOAW release comes at the other end of the simulation spectrum from the Steel Panthers scenario, above.
 The scale is that each counter represents a company (approximately 10X the scale of Steel Panthers) and turns last a full day (nearly 500X the time scale of Steel Panthers).
 Like the Czechoslovakian battle, this is a small scale for this engine.
 More so, in fact, with smaller units (company versus regiment), hex scale (2.5 km to 5 km), and map size (the battle was restricted to the immediate vicinity of the town).

 Thus, my earlier criticisms still apply.
-The style of game play seems unsuited to this scale of modeling.
-Especially as applied to the asymmetrical warfare we see here.
+The style of game play seems unsuited to this scale of modeling, especially as applied to the asymmetrical warfare we see here.
 This seems to be born out by the results – Wikipedia cites the actual casualties as a fairly low percentage of forces engaged.
 300 KIA for the Việt Minh and 60 KIA for the French.
 The historical Việt Minh slipped away into the mountains when the battle turned against them.
 In game, they dug in and fought to the last, with massive casualties on both sides.

 My paratroopers have arrived.
 After relieving the pressure on the town itself, I try isolating and defeating the numerically-superior enemy piecemeal.

 The scenario stretches over two weeks (twice as long as the actual engagement).
-After an initial Việt Minh on the on board French outposts, the French begin to parachute in reinforcements.
+After an initial Việt Minh assault on the French outposts, the French begin to parachute in reinforcements.
 The screenshot, above, shows my strategy.
 Initial drops came in near Nghĩa Lộ and I used the reinforcements to force the attackers away from the town to the south.
 Further reinforcements I dropped north and west of the enemy positions, and used them to encircle and destroy the enemy formations.
-At all times, I was outnumbered and outclassed on the battlefield, so my approach was to achieve local superiority to defeat and move on to the next area.
+At all times, I was outnumbered and outclassed on the battlefield, so my approach was to achieve local superiority to defeat the enemy and then move on to the next area.

 TOAW combat victories can be achieved by occupying the six hexes surrounding an enemy (more, obviously, if the enemy has multiple contiguous hexes) and then attacking when they have no opportunity to retreat.
 Depending on the scale of the battle, it is often effective to let the isolation from resupply reduce the enemy before the assault.
-What the Soviets in the Second World War called Cauldrons (or Kettles).
+This is what the Soviets in the Second World War called Cauldrons (or Kettles).
 This seems to be an unlikely depiction of a company-sized engagement in French Indochina.